Nabab LLB: Pre-production

-After complete screenplay director Anonno Mamum announced the film on 15 March 2020 as well as Mahiya Mahi and Sporshia confirmed the signing for the film.
-Khan confirmed that he has played as a lawyer in the film.
-On 30 August 2020 Shahiduzzaman Selim and Shahed Ali also joined in the cast.
+After completing the screenplay, director Anonno Mamun announced the film on 15 March 2020, as well as Mahiya Mahi and Sporshia confirmed the signing for the film.
+Khan confirmed that he has played a lawyer in the film.
+On 30 August 2020, Shahiduzzaman Selim and Shahed Ali also joined in the cast.
 Khan has previously starred in an Indo-Bangladesh joint production's of almost similar title named Nabab.
-During pre-production, the director of the film clarifies that, It has not linked or related to previous one.
-During Covid-19 outbreak Dipankar Dipon also joined the team as a script doctor.
+During pre-production, the director of the film clarified that it was not linked or related to the previous one.
+During the COVID-19 outbreak, Dipankar Dipon also joined the team as a script doctor.
 Bangla Tribune confirmed the production company Celebrity Productions has set the initial budget of ৳15 million.